 When buying from an off-brand competitor, you may need more support for your tools when the first batteries get worn down.

-4) Don’t Be Afraid to Pay More for Better Tools.
+4) Pay More Money for Better Tools.

 While picking out your tools, you’ll notice that prices can range significantly.
 While you can undoubtedly get decent tools at lower prices, there’s nothing wrong with paying a little more for a better product.